Vardhan-Raj/Harry-Bhai-C-Program/README.md

-this is the practise folder of C language, taught by code_with_harry, this is not complete tutorial
+this is the practise folder of C, python and multiple languages, taught by code_with_harry, this is not complete tutorial